Direct vs Regular Mutual Funds : What banks won’t tell you

 Not all mutual funds are created equal, and the type you choose—either direct or regular—can significantly impact your financial outcomes.
 Understanding these differences is critical to avoid being misled by hidden costs and conflicted advice that could reduce your returns.

-II.
 Direct Mutual Funds

 Direct mutual funds are the no-nonsense option.
-When you buy these funds, you’re purchasing directly from the mutual fund company, without involving any intermediaries.
+When you buy these funds, you’re purchasing directly from the mutual fund company without involving any intermediaries.
 This straightforward approach means you don’t pay any commissions, keeping your investment costs low.

 You can purchase direct mutual funds easily through the fund company’s website or an authorised app.
 Without a middleman, you have full control over your investments and don’t have to worry about hidden commissions cutting into your returns.